comsc341cd/comsc341cd.github.io/syllabus/policies.md

 ### Worksheets: 30%

 These are guided assignments that are "lightly graded" -- the bulk of the grade is based on good faith effort and completion.
 The worksheets are designed to help you practice material from class and prepare for the projects.
+There will be six worksheets over the course of the semester, worth 5% each.

 ### Projects: 30%